 Brad and I had stayed in touch through this time and had continued writing songs.
 He was my brother-in-law after all!

-In recent years I've produced two CDs with singer/guitarist Lisa Guyer and have done some shows with her to promote them.
-She's a talented artist I hope breaks through soon.
-I also sit in with bluesman James Montgomery from time to time as well as being a former member of Ernie and the Automatics with Sib Hashian, Tim Archibald and "car guy" Ernie Boch, Jr. As you can see by looking at the website, Brad and I maintained a good relationship and have recently done another record.
-The Delp/Goudreau cd is available on the site.
+In recent years I've produced two CDs with singer/guitarist Lisa Guyer and did some shows with her to promote them.
+She's a talented artist.
+I also sit in with bluesman James Montgomery from time to time as well as being a former member of Ernie and the Automatics with Sib Hashian, Tim Archibald and "car guy" Ernie Boch, Jr. As you can see by looking at the website, Brad and I maintained a good relationship and made a record (Delp & Goudreau) prior to his passing.

 In 2006 with the 30th anniversary of the first Boston record coming up, Tom Scholz contacted me to send me the remasters of the first two Boston records, and his re- write of the credits for the two records.
 Not having listened to the records all the way through for quite some time, I pulled out my guitar and played along.
 I got an idea to write a new song that reflected on the sound and style of the first two albums and give a nod to the fans that had followed the band for so many years.
 I gave the musical track to Brad who wrote lyrics that effectively thanked fans for their then, thirty years of support.
 Old demons arose and any reconciliation between Tom and I ended.
 After Brad’s death, his family and I decided to re-record the song retaining Brad’s vocals and release it to the public.
 The song “Rockin’ Away” is available on i-Tunes.

 In recent years, I have continued to play shows with my old friend and blues legend, James Montogomery.
-My childhood friend and Boston alumnus Sib Hashian and I have a band called “Dirty Water”, preforming songs from the “Boston” catalog.
 But I’m really looking forward to the release of a Cd by my new band, Barry Goudreau’s ENGINE ROOM.
-I’ll have a new website coming on-line soon dedicated to the new band.
 See you out on the road!
 My best, Barry

 Tim Archibald has been playing bass since he could crawl.
 As a rock bassist from Cleveland, Ohio, he moved to Boston in 1976 and attended Berklee for 4 years playing with Ralph Moore, Kevin Eubanks, Mike Stearn, Bruce Bartlett, Randy Roos in the local scene.
 Forming his own band Urge he played for 3 years with Fly By Night as a jazz migrant worker touring the south and east with Groove Holmes, Dobie Gray, Dizzy Gillespie and others.
 Played with John Butcher in 1984 on Capitol records, New Man, signed to Epic records in 1985 and quickly joined RTZ with the late, great Brad Delp, Brian Maes and David Stefanelli.
 Six more years with Peter Wolf from the Geils band Tim endorsing LaBella Strings, Harkte amps and Pedulla basses.
 Tim joined Ernie and the Automatics working for 6 years alongside the great Sibby Hashian on drums, touring with Deep Purple and teaching music to young students all over the place.